The hair trends you need to try this year - as predicted by the experts.

 Braids, bright blonde and bobs – 2017 was an experimental year for hair to say the least.
 While super straight styles, ponytails, and huge hair accessories took the catwalk by storm, neon colours, rainbow dyes and glow in the dark hair colours reigned supreme on the internet as beauty industry insiders and bloggers jumped to be the first try the wackiest 2017 hair trends.

 But we’re now looking ahead for more wearable, flattering hairstyles.
-We want to know: what are the 2018 hair trends you really need to familiarise yourself with?
+We want to know: what are the hair trends you really need to familiarise yourself with this year?
 Which haircuts and hair colours will be taking over salons across the UK this year?
 What should we be looking to try?

-We asked the UK’s top hair experts for their predictions on what the hottest 2018 hair trends will be, and this is what they had to say… The good news is that there is something for everyone!
+We asked the UK’s top hair experts for their predictions on what the hottest hair trends this year will be, and this is what they had to say… The good news is that there is something for everyone!

 Top haircuts for women 2018